Huulamnguyen/inventory-pos-rails-react/README.md

 - Delete a product (improve state management by Redux: productsReducer)

 ## Category and Product:
-- Each product show a category that it associated with
+- Show all categories
-- View all categories under categories menu and each category's products
+- Show each category's products
-- Create new Category
-- Edit Category
+- Add product to a category
+- Remove the product from a category
+- Show category details
+- Update category details
-- Delete Category
+- Delete a category with its associated products
 ### In Progress:
-- Assign a product with a category
 - Full CRUD for brand
+- Full CRUD for Supplier
+- Full CRUD for Variant models
 ### Up coming:
-- Full CRUD for Supplier
-- Full CRUD forVariant models
 - Full CRUD for Sale Model
 - Full CRUD for Payment Model
 - Full CRUD for Customer Model